+Asbestos cancer, which is commonly known as mesothelioma cancer, is an extremely aggressive cancer for which there is currently no cure.
+Even aggressive treatment is unable to do more than improve quality of life for most patients suffering from mesothelioma asbestos cancer.
 As the name suggests, asbestos cancers are caused by exposure to asbestos.
-In the twentieth century, people working in many diverse professions were repeatedly exposed to asbestos, both before and after the effects of exposure were realized.
+In the twentieth century, people working in many diverse professions were repeatedly exposed to asbestos both before and after the negative effects associated with such exposure were recognized.
 Asbestos cancers have a long latency period, meaning that several decades elapse between asbestos exposure and the appearance of the first symptoms of cancer.
 Because of this, the incidence rate of asbestos cancer is likely to increase for the next two or three decades before it begins to taper off.

 Asbestos Cancer Symptoms

 As with most types of cancer, asbestos mesothelioma and all asbestos-related cancers should be diagnosed as soon as possible.
 Unfortunately this does not typically happen, due to the late onset of mesothelioma and asbestos lung cancer symptoms.
 In addition, any early symptoms of asbestos cancers are often indistinguishable from a simple viral infection, which makes the condition very difficult to diagnose in the early stages.
 Some of the symptoms associated with asbestos cancers may include: